Peter Gotti: Criminal career

 Around 1960, at age 21, Gotti started working as an associate for the Gambino family.
-In 1988, at age 49, the family inducted Gotti as a made man.
+In 1988, at age 49, the family inducted Gotti as a "made man".
 John J. Gotti designated Peter as caretaker of the Bergin Hunt and Fish Club, and as a driver for John and Gene.
 By 1989, Peter was promoted to capo.
 John J. Gotti did not believe Peter had the ability to lead the crime family, which led to Peter's reputation as "the Dumbest Don".

-Like his father, Gotti had a legitimate job as a sanitation worker for the New York City Department of Sanitation.
+Like his brother, Gotti had a legitimate job as a sanitation worker for the New York City Department of Sanitation.
 Gotti eventually retired from the Sanitation Department with a disability pension after injuring his head against the back end of a garbage truck.

 Rise to leadership

 In April 1992, his brother, John J. Gotti (Jr.), received a life sentence for racketeering and related offenses.
 His brother asserted his prerogative to retain his title as boss until his death or retirement, with John's son John A. Gotti and Peter relaying orders on his behalf.
 Federal prosecutors say Peter became head of the Gambino organization after Gotti Jr. was sent to prison in 1999, and is believed to have formally succeeded his brother John J. Gotti shortly before the latter's death in June 2002.
+According to DeCavalcante family capo-turned-government witness Anthony Rotondo, Gotti was recognized as the acting boss of the Gambino family at meeting of the Five Families at the Casa Blanca restaurant in Queens in May 2001.